 than those children not exposed to the same natural world experiences.

-While increasing our children’s physical activity and eating right is important, connecting them to the ecosystem that they are a part of is crucial.
+While increasing our children’s physical activity and eating right is important, connecting them to the ecosystem is crucial.

 An edible schoolyard garden provides that connection while serving as an outdoor science learning laboratory.
-Our youngest (pre-school) students strengthen and develop their hand-eye coordination, gross motor, tactical and sensorial skills by gardening.
+Our youngest (pre-school) students strengthen and develop their hand-eye coordination, gross motor, tactical and sensory skills by gardening.

 Edible schoolyard gardening allows students hands-on experience with concepts such as evaporation, propagation, biodiversity, companion planting and pollination.
 They are introduced to the process of photosynthesis.
 In a garden, students learn to follow and chart the life cycles butterflies, worms and other creatures.

 As early as preschool, students learn to blend abstract concepts with the concrete and tangible realities in nature.
 Students can record their observations from the garden into a science journals.
 Through drawings, they can chart the daily grown of their plants from seeds into sprouts into plants.